ochudidesterio/LanguageLearningModuleAPI/README.md

   - /lesson: CRUD operations for managing lessons.
   - /exercise: CRUD operations for managing exercises.
   - /progress: Endpoints for tracking user progress
+  - /userlesson: Endpoints to enroll a user to a lesson

 ## Testing
    The project includes both unit tests and integration tests to ensure the correctness and reliability of the application.